 Alice’s Cat’s current line began with a doodle, drawn by my 2 year old daughter.
 Together we created a collection of charming animal characters ready to liven up any quiet spot in your home.
 Available to buy as original paintings, prints and greeting cards.

 Maike’s Marvels offers one-of-a-kind handmade jewelry and home adornments.
-The Wax and Wire Jewelry has been featured in various art shows around Chicagoland.
 Steel wire is hand-bent into organic and abstract shapes, and embellished with waxed paper, beads or other meaningful items.
 Maike’s art is an expression of the joy and gratitude she finds in everyday living, with an aim to share that tranquility with others.
-Creations include pendants, keychains, earrings, bracelets, collar necklaces and ornaments.
-Her whimsical angel, dragonfly, ladybug and snowman ornaments adorn homes around the world.
+In addition to jewelry, you will find garden stakes and ornaments at Maike’s booth.

 My journey to making jewelry began in 2001 with beadwork, which I still incorporate in some of the metal work.
 The pieces I currently create started with metals classes at Lill Street Arts Center & continue at NEIU.
 Between having degrees in Sculpture, Photography & Interior Design & living in Chicago, Milan & NYC, I have a rich background from which to pull creative ideas.
 My work is both designed and fabricated totally by myself & it is my goal to make original, appealing beautiful work.